rezder/go-battleline/battbot/strategi.md

 Before the numbers can be divided and reveal the properbility of a combination.

 * n is equal to the remaining cards in the deck together with the cards on the oppent hand.
 * d is equal to the remaining cards in deck divided by 2 and rounded up for the player and down for the opponent as player draw first.
-The opponent also get is cards on thre hand.
+The opponent also get is cards on the hand.
 * mc >= c for c+y >= d
 * mc = d-y for c+y < d
 * y = n-v